matthew-brett/pydagogue/curious_git.rst

            minutes.
 Do not raise stakes! ;-)

-So |--| have no truck with people who try and tell you that you can just use git and that you don't need the `deep shit`_ You *do* need the deep shit, but the deep shit isn't that deep, and it will take you an hour of your time to get all of it.
-And then I'm betting that you'll see that the alchemist has succeeded at last, and the shit finally turned into gold.
+So |--| have no truck with people who try and tell you that you can just use git and that you don't need the `deep shit`_.
+You *do* need the deep shit, but the deep shit isn't that deep, and it will take you an hour of your time to get all of it.
+Then I'm betting that you'll see that the alchemist has succeeded at last, and the shit has finally turned into gold.

 .. _deep shit: http://rogerdudler.github.io/git-guide